TheRensselaerIDEA/COVID-Notebooks/README.md

 # Visualization

+R Notebook exists in Notebooks/ProtoNotebook.Rmd .
+Several examples exist for types of figures that can be generated with the data.

 # Import Library

 When importing libraries, do it in Source.R and include this line in every R file you create.